Way2Web/laravel-notification/README.md

 The last string is the title.
 You have two options: give a string or leave it blank.

 With title:
 ```php
 Notification::success('First success', 'Title success block');
 ```

 Without title:
 ```php
 Notification::success('First success');
 ```

-## From the view
+## Usage from the view
-You can also use create a notification from the view file, this is usefull when your using a ajax form.
+You can also create a notification from the view file, this is usefull when your using a ajax form.

 ### available functions
 Creating a notification can be done with the next commands: